4–6 minutes

 Type-II

 The amino acids in type II target bone and cartilage.
-As a supplement, this type has the most efficient absorption after ingestion—usually within an hour, that could promote bone health and relieve symptoms of arthritis.
-Best sources: bone broth, protein-rich foods like chicken, and whey protein powder.
+This type has the most efficient absorption.
+Best sources: bone broth, protein-rich foods, and whey protein powder.

 Type-III

-This type boost muscle mass while improving the structure of muscles, organs, and blood vessels.
+This type boosts muscle mass while improving the structure of muscles, organs, and blood vessels.
 Best sources: bovine collagen peptides, protein-rich foods like beef, fish, and bone broth.

 -Skin and hair

-This clinical study found that after 12-weeks, skin hydration, elasticity, and wrinkling improved.
-Another promising report concluded that vitamin-C enriched gelatin taken in conjunction with hyaluronic acid may facilitate collagen synthesis and tissue repair.
-As for its effect on hair, a case study conducted at San Jose State University reported that while collagen peptide didn’t increase linear growth, it did increase follicle diameter, which suggests a substantial strengthening of weak, brittle hair.
+Clinical studies found that after 12 weeks, skin hydration, elasticity, and wrinkling improved.
+Another promising report concluded that vitamin-C-enriched gelatin taken in conjunction with hyaluronic acid may facilitate collagen synthesis and tissue repair.
+As for its effect on hair, San Jose State University reported that while collagen peptide didn’t increase linear growth, it did increase follicle diameter, which suggests a substantial strengthening of weak, brittle hair.

 -Bone and joint repair